-A benefit to testing in controlled environments is that it lets testers safely execute intrusive tests such as stress, endurance, and disaster recovery tests.
+Testing in production does come with risks.
+Pre-production environments let testers safely execute intrusive tests, such as stress, endurance, and disaster recovery, in a controlled environment.
 Running these same tests in production risks:

-- Impacting performance or stability in a way that harms the customer experience
+- Impacting performance or stability in a way that harms the customer experience.

-- Skewing marketing analytics and operational metrics, such as user traffic or error rates
+- Skewing marketing analytics and operational metrics, such as user traffic or error rates.

 The main benefits of a canary deployment are that it:

-- Runs on your actual production systems
+- Runs on your existing production systems.

-- Reduces the potential impact of defects to a small number of users
+- Reduces the potential impact of defects to a small number of users.

-We don't live in a world of perfect software, and that means searching for bugs wherever they might pop up.
+We don't live in a world of perfect software, which means searching for bugs wherever they might pop up.
 Testing in production provides significant value by helping DevOps teams better understand their applications and infrastructure, lower the risk of outages, and improve the customer experience.
-Using a staged deployment strategy like canary deployments or dark launches can ease teams from testing in controlled environments to testing in production, while allowing for more in-depth testing methods.
+Using a staged deployment strategy like canary deployments or dark launches can ease teams from testing in controlled environments to testing in production while allowing for more in-depth testing methods.
 Your systems will become more reliable, your production defect rates will drop, and your customers will be much happier.